-Tile and ceramic production in Kütahya has shown a parallel development with Iznik since its beginning.
+Tile and ceramic production in Kütahya have shown a parallel development with Iznik since its beginning.
 Scientific analyzes on tiles and ceramics found in Iznik and Kütahya revealed that the same technology was used in both cities, except for a few differences.

 Kütahya workshops came to the fore after production in Iznik came to an end at the beginning of the 18th century.
 Thanks to a production policy that prioritizes the needs of the people and its unique style, it has survived until today.
-The artifacts produced in Kütahya in the museum collections are dated to the beginning of the 18th-20th centuries.
+The artifacts produced in Kütahya in the museum collections are dated to the beginning of the 18th-20th century.

 The figure of a winged angel (Seraphim) on this oil lamp hanger, dated to the second half of the 18th century and made for a church, is striking.
 Oil lamp hangers, usually made in the shape of an egg, are hung on the lamps with a chain.

 Çanakkale is a local ceramics center separated from Iznik and Kütahya with its different forms and interesting patterned works from the end of the 17th century to the first quarter of the 20th century.
 At the end of the 17th century, travelers to Çanakkale mention the ceramics made here in their works.
-The works in this exhibition belong to the 18th century - 20th century beginnings.
+The works in this exhibition belong to the 18th century - 20th-century beginnings.

 The plate, in which a giraffe is portrayed in silhouette in the middle of stylized trees, is one of the quality examples dating to the second half of the 19th century.